Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication: Experimental Evaluations and Discussion

 \subsubsection{Variational Information Bottleneck (VIB)}

-The variational information bottleneck (VIB) framework aims to compress the input \( X \) into latent representation \( Z \) while retaining sufficient information for predicting \( Y \).
+The VIB framework aims to compress the input \( X \) into latent representation \( Z \) while retaining sufficient information for predicting \( Y \).
 VIB balances \( I(Z; X) \) and \( I(Z; Y) \) via hyperparameter \( \beta \).
 In our experiments, we provide results for different values of \( \beta \) to illustrate how varying the trade-off between compression and task relevance impacts task performance, IRI, and privacy.
+The Variational Feature Encoding (VFE) method in \cite{shao2021learning} is based on VIB, and therefore the VIB results presented are synonymous to VFE.